SmitdCatchy/warcry-companion/GUIDE.md

   ![universal abilities](guide-assets/guide-image-0053.png)

   You can add/select battlegrounds in the open the screen menu on the top right corner and select the select battleground option or the first button from the right in the bottom action bar.
-In the submenu select the add battleground option to add a new battleground or select the name of a previously added battleground to display it.
+In the displayed submenu select the add battleground option to add a new battleground or select the name of a previously added battleground to display it.
+You can also add a battleground by pressing the second button from the right in the bottom action bar.
 To remove a battleground press on the remove battleground under the battleground abilities or the second button from the left in the bottom action bar.
 The Universal Abilities can not be removed, only the abilities inside it.

   ![battlegrounds screen menu](guide-assets/guide-image-0027.png) ![battlegrounds remove](guide-assets/guide-image-0028.png)

 </details>

+---
 <details>
   <summary>Battle Guide</summary>

+---

 ### Battle options